dikhan/terraform-provider-openapi/docs/how_to.md

 This extension defines the different regions supported by the service provider.
 The values will be used in the 'x-terraform-provider-multiregion-fqdn' value to build the final FQDN with the right region.
-The default value set in the terraform provider will be the first element in the command separated list, in the exaple below that will be 'rst':
+The default value set in the terraform provider will be the first element in the command separated list, in the example below that will be 'rst':

 ````
 x-terraform-provider-regions: "rst, dub"